-This report summarizes the findings from a model-based decision analysis on the long-term health effects, harms, and efficiency of primary HPV testing strategies to inform the updated USPSTF recommendations for cervical cancer screening in the United States.
-This analysis extends the 2012 decision analysis, which primarily evaluated cytology-based strategies,41 by focusing specifically on HPV testing for primary screening and including variations in age to switch from cytology-only screening to HPV testing, the rescreening interval, triage options for HPV-positive women, and screening end age.
-For strategies that overlapped in both reports (e.g., 3-year cytology alone, strategy 1), our results were quite similar to the findings from the previous report.
+This report summarizes the findings from a model-based decision analysis on the long-term health effects, harms, and efficiency of primary HPV testing strategies to inform the 2017 USPSTF recommendations for cervical cancer screening in the United States.
+This analysis extends the 2012 decision analysis, which primarily evaluated cytology-based strategies, 29 by focusing specifically on HPV testing for primary screening and including variations in age to switch from cytology-only screening to HPV testing, the rescreening interval, triage options for HPV-positive women, and screening end age.
+For strategies that overlapped in both reports (e.g., 3-year cytology alone; strategy 1), our results were quite similar to the findings from the previous report.

-Consistent with short-term evidence from clinical studies, the model projected that strategies employing primary HPV testing or cotesting were associated with greater health benefits compared to current guidelines-based cytology testing alone but come at a harm of greater testing, colposcopies, and false positives.
-In all analyses, across three different efficiency measures, primary HPV testing strategies occurring at 5-year intervals were efficient, with the harm-to-benefit ratio decreasing (i.e., becoming more attractive) as the switch age extended from 25 to 30 years.
-By comparison, the more effective strategies involving 3-year HPV testing generally had exceedingly high ratios.
-Which HPV testing triage option was efficient depended on the measure of harm used: in terms of colposcopies per life-year gained or per cancer case averted, cytology triage for HPV-positive women was uniformly more efficient than 16/18 genotyping triage; most of the efficient strategies when using colposcopies as a measure of harm consistently involved 5-year HPV testing (switching at ages 25, 27, and 30 years).
-In contrast, in terms of screening tests per life-year gained, 16/18 genotyping triage was more efficient, mostly involving switching to primary HPV testing at age 25 years (5- and 3-year intervals).
+Consistent with short-term evidence from clinical studies on the effectiveness of HPV testing relative to cytology testing alone, we found that strategies employing primary HPV testing (alone or with cotesting) were associated with greater health benefits compared to current guidelines-based strategies of 3-year cytology alone, with or without a switch to 5-year cotesting at age 30, but come at a harm of greater testing, colposcopies, and false positives.
+In all analyses, across three different efficiency measures, primary HPV testing strategies occurring at 5-year intervals were efficient; by comparison, the more effective strategies involving 3-year HPV testing, generally had exceedingly high ratios.
+Which HPV testing triage option was efficient depended on the measure of harm used: in terms of colposcopies per life-year gained or per cancer case averted, cytology triage for HPV-positive women was uniformly more attractive and efficient than 16/18 genotyping triage; most of the efficient strategies when using colposcopies as a measure of harm consistently involved 5-year HPV testing (switching at ages 25, 27, and 30).
+In contrast, in terms of screening tests per life-year gained, 16/18 genotyping triage was more efficient, mostly involving switching to primary HPV testing at age 25 (5-year and 3-year intervals).

-Cotesting strategies were predominantly inefficient and appeared on the efficiency frontier only under two scenarios (repeat followup HPV testing at 6 months and in low-risk, HPV-vaccinated women), but in both of those cases were associated with much higher ratios compared to strategies involving HPV testing alone.
-When colposcopies were used as the measure of harm, cytology testing alone every 3 years was associated with very low (i.e., attractive) ratios; however, when using total tests as the measure of harm, cytology testing was inefficient across all analyses.
+Cotesting strategies were predominantly inefficient and appeared on the efficiency frontier only under two scenarios (repeat follow-up HPV testing at 6 months and in low-risk women), but in both of those cases were associated with much higher ratios compared to strategies involving HPV testing alone.
+When colposcopies was used as the measure of harm, cytology testing alone every 3 years was associated with very low (i.e., attractive) ratios; however, when using total tests as the measure of harm, cytology testing was inefficient across all analyses.

-These findings were robust when varying age to end screening from age 65 to 70 and 75 years (assuming no recent abnormal results) with only slight increases in each of the ratios due to decreased efficiency of screening in older ages.
-When competing all strategies, including end ages for screening, we found that most of the efficient strategies across the three outcomes involved extending the screening age to 70 or 75 years.
-However, given the vast uncertainties regarding the natural history of HPV infection and screening effectiveness in older women, which were not extensively explored in the current analysis, our findings of screening end age should be interpreted with caution.
+These findings were robust when varying age to end screening from age 65 to 70 and 75 (assuming no recent abnormal results) with only slight increases in each of the ratios due to decreased efficiency of screening in older ages.
+When competing all strategies, including end ages for screening, we found that most of the efficient strategies across the three outcomes involved extending the screening age to 70 or 75.
+However, given the vast uncertainties regarding the natural history of HPV infection and screening effectiveness in older women - which were not extensively explored in the current analysis - our findings of screening end age should be interpreted with caution.